s9e/TextFormatter/docs/BuiltInFilters.md

 <dt>#ipv6</dt>
 <dd>A valid IPv6 address.
 Uses ext/filter's FILTER_VALIDATE_IP filter with the FILTER_FLAG_IPV6 flag.</dd>

-<dt>#map</dt>
-<dd>Requires a 'map' option that is an associative array with regexps as keys.
-The map is processed in order, and the first regexp that matches replaces the value with its corresponding element.
-If no match is found, the original value is returned.</dd>

 <dt>#int</dt>
 <dd>An integer value.
 Uses ext/filter's FILTER_VALIDATE_INT filter.
 Returns an integer, not a string.</dd>

+<dt>#map</dt>
+<dd>Requires a <code>map</code> option that is an associative array with regexps as keys.
+The map is processed in order, and the first regexp that matches replaces the value with its corresponding element.
+If no match is found, the original value is returned unless the `strict` option is set, in which case the attribute is invalidated.</dd>

 <dt>#number</dt>
 <dd>A string made of digits.
 Matches <code>/^[0-9]+$/</code>.
 Note that unlike #int, "0123" is a valid number.
 Returns a string.</dd>

 <dt>#range</dt>
 <dd>An integer value, adjusted for given range.
-Requires a 'min' option and a 'max' option.
+Requires a <code>min</code> option and a <code>max</code> option.
 Uses ext/filter's FILTER_VALIDATE_INT filter.
 Values outside of range are adjusted to closest valid value.
 Returns an integer.</dd>

 <dt>#regexp</dt>
 <dd>A string that matches given regexp.
-Requires a 'regexp' option.</dd>
+Requires a <code>regexp</code> option.</dd>

 <dt>#simpletext</dt>
 <dd>A string that matches <code>/^[- +,.0-9A-Za-z_]+$/</code>.</dd>